Search and shopping campaigns: What are the differences?

 When someone searches for a keyword that is relevant to your business, and the keywords that you’re targeting, your ad will appear as one of the paid search results on the results pages.
 This is dependent on your budget, the relevance of your ad and the quality score of your ads.

-The goal is to get people who are already looking for the products or services you offer to engage with your brand.
+The goal is to get people who are already looking for the products or services you offer to engage with your brand, you can also find a person with Radaris.
 So, when they click on your ad, Google sends them over to your landing page – where the conversions happen.

 Google search ads attempt to serve ads that are both relevant to your customers’ queries and relevant in the context of other content on the pages they are viewing.